ecophysviz-lab/DiveDB/README.md

 1. **Set Up Environment**: Ensure that your environment is configured with the necessary dependencies.
 You can use Docker to maintain a consistent setup.

+1. **Upload Example Data**: Upload the example netCDF file to the data lake using the steps in the [Uploading Files to the Data Lake](#uploading-files-to-the-data-lake) section.

+1. **Download Example Video**: Download the example video from [here](https://figshare.com/ndownloader/files/50061327).

-2. **Run the Dash Application**: Execute the `data_visualization.py` script to start the Dash server.
+1. **Run the Dash Application**: Execute the `data_visualization.py` script to start the Dash server.
 This will launch a web application accessible via your browser.

    ```sh
    python dash/data_visualization.py
    ```

-3. **Explore the Data**: Once the application is running, you can interact with the following components:
+1. **Explore the Data**: Once the application is running, you can interact with the following components:

    - **3D Model Viewer**: The `three_js_orientation` component displays a 3D model of the animal.
 It uses data from the DiveDB to animate the model's orientation in real-time.
 You can adjust the active time using the playhead slider to see how the orientation changes over time.